erthink/t1ha/README.md

   Provides fast-as-possible hashing for current CPU, including 32-bit systems and engaging the available hardware acceleration.
-  You can rest assured that t1ha0 faster than all other fast hashes (with comparable quality) so, otherwise we will extending and refine it time-to-time.
+  You can rest assured that t1ha0 faster than all other fast hashes (with comparable quality) so, otherwise we will extend and refine it time-to-time.

   On the other hand, without warranty that the hash result will be same for particular key on another machine or another version.